marcusyatim/M-M/README.md

 # Marcus Y Food

-The source code and data in this repo is meant for running locally as a testing environment.
+The source code and data in this repo are meant for running locally as a testing environment.

 For deployment to production on Heroku with Docker, refer to the accompanying repo https://github.com/marcusyatim/M-M-deploy.